avrae/avrae/docs/automation_ref.rst

     .. attribute:: dc_bonus

         *optional* - A bonus added to the all of the combatant's save DCs while this effect is active.

+    .. attribute:: specific_save_bonus

+        *optional* - Allows to create bonuses to specific saving throws.
+Is a dictionary that maps an ability score to a bonus.
+The bonus value is an `AnnotatedString`_.
+For example, ``{"str": 3}`` would create an effect that gives +3 to strength saving throws.

 .. _attackinteraction: